shcaba/Sebastes_melanops_WA/Document/_main.md

 A flexible spline model can capture skipped spawning in the maturity ogive by allowing a decreased asymptote from 1.0.
 There was evidence of skipped spawning in larger size classes and so the flexible spline model was determined to be the best representation of the reproductive biology of Black Rockfish for the sampled time period (Figure \ref{fig:fxn-spline-mat-color}).
 The maturity vector input into the model as a fixed relationship is shown in Figure \ref{fig:maturity}.
 Sensitivity of model output to the use of the biological and functional logistic relationships are explored.

 The Black Rockfish fecundity-at-length relationship was provided by E.J.
 Dick (Southwest Fisheries Science Center) and based on the work from -@dick_modeling_2009.
-The fecundity relationship was estimated equal to $\text{Fecundity}$=1.41e-08$L$^4.68^ in millions of eggs where $L$ is length in cm.
+The fecundity relationship was estimated equal to $\text{Fecundity}$=1.41e-08$L$^4.68^ in billions of eggs where $L$ is length in cm.
 Fecundity-at-length is shown in Figure \ref{fig:fecundity}.

 ### Stock-Recruitment Function and Compensation